fatedier/frp/README.md

 ### Enable HTTPS for a local HTTP(S) service

-You may substitute `https2https` for the plugin, and point the `plugin_local_addr` to a HTTPS endpoint.
+You may substitute `https2https` for the plugin, and point the `localAddr` to a HTTPS endpoint.

 1. Start `frpc` with the following configuration: